Grade 2 Punctuation

 The apostrophe in Bertie’s name tells us that the umbrella belongs to Bertie!

-Practice Tip: Children can try out this new skill by writing sentences using target possessive vocabulary as the example below shows.
+Practice this new skill by writing sentences using target possessive vocabulary as the example below shows.

 How Night Zookeeper can help